chriskwkim/mlnd/mlnd-capstone/README.md

 Preventing credit card fraud is an essential part of credit card payment processing.
 Improving fraud detection system will save a lot of money and improve consumers' experience.

-In this project, I explored the data set provided by IEEE-CIS Fraud Detection competition2 on Kaggle and apply feature engineering to prepare for machine learning algorithms.
+In this project, I explored the data set provided by IEEE-CIS Fraud Detection competition on Kaggle and apply feature engineering to prepare for machine learning algorithms.
 Using the prepared data, I applied machine learning algorithms to train the fraud detection model and evaluate the model for the meaningful metrics.

 ## IEEE-CIS Fraud Detection